-Of the almost 2.5 million of miles of energy pipelines in America, at least one minuscule fraction has made a contribution to the arts, as an offbeat Texas sculptor in 1993 creatively adapted 96 inches to create a Houston jazz club’s iconic blue saxophone.
+Of the about 2.5 million of miles of energy pipelines in America, at least one minuscule fraction has made a contribution to the arts, as an offbeat Texas sculptor in 1993 creatively adapted 96 inches to create a Houston jazz club’s iconic blue saxophone.

 Wade and his crew of three transformed two 48-inch-wide sections of steel pipeline into a free-standing sculpture supported by a 25-foot-deep pylon for the opening of Billy Blues Bar & Grill.
 The Fabulous Thunderbirds played at the restaurant’s February 20 gala as the crowd admired Wade’s pipeline artwork, which has the same width as the 800-mile-long Alaskan pipeline.